-Step 2: Fill the kettle with water
+Step 2: Fill the Kettle with Fresh Water

 Read more: How to Use a Kettle Safely